 - Adverse reports by statutory agencies, regulators, inspectorates (or similar) about the RSL (for example a Care Inspectorate report with a ‘weak’ or ‘unsatisfactory’ grade or an upheld Care Inspectorate complaint)

-- Serious or significant adverse media reports or social media interaction, which could potentially affect tenants’ confidence in the RSL or that is damaging to the reputation of the RSL
+- Serious or significant adverse media reports or social media interaction, which could potentially affect tenants’ confidence in the RSL or that is damaging to the reputation of the RSL or sector.

 Financial and funding issues: